dart-lang/webdev/webdev/README.md

     --log-requests                Enables logging for each request to the server.

+    --tls-cert-chain              The file location to a TLS Certificate to create an HTTPs server.
+                                  Must be used with tls-cert-key.

+    --tls-cert-key                The file location to a TLS Key to create an HTTPs server.
+                                  Must be used with tls-cert-chain.

 Common:
 -h, --help                        Print this usage information.
 -o, --output                      A directory to write the result of a build to.